nextcloud/health/README.md

 # Health
-Track your health at one place.

-Available modules
+##### [beta] version 0.1.1
+###Track your health.
+Use the advantages of a trusted platform.

+The app provides different modules to track your  health data.

+Following modules are served yet
-- Weight
+- weight

-Planed modules
+More modules are scheduled
+- breaks
-- Breaks
+- feeling
-- Feeling
+- medicine
-- Medicin
+- activities
-- Activities
+- ...

+>Ideas for modules and functions are welcome.
+Please create issues on github.